Skip to content

 Things Worth Knowing Before You Start

 One thing many people overlook is the hidden cost of condition.
 A 60% discount on a faulty item is not really a saving at all.
-This is worth considering when setting your average discount assumptions in the calculator — being realistic tends to produce more useful estimates than being optimistic.
+This is worth noting when setting your average discount assumptions in the calculator — being realistic tends to produce more useful estimates than being optimistic.
 Postage, platform fees, and return limitations can also nudge the true saving slightly lower than the headline figure suggests.

 Run it with sensible defaults